dfreerksen/dfreerksen.github.com/about.md

 permalink: /about/
 ---

 I’m David.
-I’m a husband, a developer, a veteran and a pet lover.
+I’m a husband, a developer, a veteran and a dog lover.

 I was raised in Texas.
 I joined the Marine Corps in 2003 as an infantry mortarman.
 I was combat deployed to Afghanistan in 2005.
 In 2008 I moved to California.
 I currently live in Elk Grove, California with my wife and three dogs.